Skip over main navigation

 How will I know if PD is working well?

 Most people, who have been on PD for a few weeks, start to feel quite well again.
 When you first start PD you may still be passing urine and this will help clear some waste and fluid from your body.
 Over the first two years on PD your urine output may decline, and your PD prescription may need to be changed.
 Symptoms such as feeling weak and tired, nausea and lack of appetite may be a sign that you are not receiving enough dialysis.
-A number of different blood and PD fluid tests can be carried out to assess how well your dialysis is working
+A number of different blood and PD fluid tests can be carried out to assess how well your dialysis is working.

 What problems can happen on PD?